WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Idaho/WaterAllocation/ReadME.md

 - Idaho Allocation Data: https://drive.google.com/drive/folders/1HYjr3B-CPqZ9ncEi_BClax2ADO1rhy5k?usp=sharing

 ## Summary of Data Prep

-The following text summarizes the process used by the WSWC staff to prepare and share IDWR's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
-For a complete mapping outline, see _ID_Allocation Schema Mapping to WaDE_QA.xlsx_.
-Seven executable code files were used to extract the IDWR's water rights data from the above mentioned input files.
-Each code file is numbered for order of operation.
-The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining six code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
-The last code file _(AllocationAmounts_facts)_ is depended on the previous files.
-Those seven code files are as follows...
+The following text summarizes the process used by the WSWC staff to prepare and share NMOSE's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
+For a complete mapping outline, see *NMwr_Allocation Schema Mapping to WaDE.xlsx* & *NMwr_Allocation Schema Mapping to WaDE.xlsx*.
+Several WaDE csv input files will be created in order to extract the NMOSE's water rights data from the above mentioned input.
+Each of these WaDE csv input files was created using the [Python](https://www.python.org/) native language, built and ran within [Jupyter Notebooks](https://jupyter.org/) environment.
+Those python files include the following...

-- 0_PreProcessIdahoAllocationData.ipynb
-- 1_IDwr_Methods.py
-- 2_IDwr_Variables.py
-- 3_IDwr_Organizations.py
-- 4_IDwr_WaterSources.py
-- 5_IDwr_Sites.py
-- 6_IDwr_AllocationsAmounts_facts.py
-- 7_IDwr_PODSiteToPOUSiteRelationships.py

----
+- **1_NMwr_PreProcessAllocationData.ipynb**: used to pre-processes the native date into a WaDE format friendly format.
+All datatype conversions occur here.
+- **2_NMwr_CreateWaDEInputFiles.ipynb**: used to create the WaDE input csv files: methods.csv, variables.csv, organizations.csv, watersources.csv, sites.csv, waterallocations.csv.
+- **3_NMwr_WaDEDataAssessmentScript.ipynb**: used to evaluate the WaDE input csv files.

+***
-### 0) Code File: 0_PreProcessIdahoAllocationData.ipynb
+## Code File: 1_NMwr_PreProcessAllocationData.ipynb
 Purpose: Pre-process the Idaho input data files and merge them into one master file for simple dataframe creation and extraction.

 #### Inputs: